Learning Ancient Systems & Following The Trail To Yeh Hoo

 After recharging with the solitude and silence of Yeh Hoo, Suweden leads the way back through the forest, along moss-covered paths to his home.
 Awaiting the group is a meal made from locally sourced ingredients, grown and harvested using the same ancient methods that have sustained the community for generations.

-The journey to Yeh Hoo runs much deeper than seeking out a hidden spot that only locals know; it’s about looking deeper than the narrative we’re fed about a destination, which is often peddled by the wrong people.
-It’s zooming out, and experiencing Bali through the eyes of the people who live it everyday.
-ReGen is about immersing yourself in the rhythms of a place, entering into a deeper dialogue with a destination and allowing the local people (and their customs) to guide you towards a more rooted understanding of the world.
+The journey to Yeh Hoo runs much deeper than the narrative we’re fed about a destination, which is often peddled by the wrong people.
+Experiencing Yeh Hoo is about zooming out, and experiencing Bali through the eyes of the people who live it every day.